SUNY Downstate Health Sciences University Launches State-Of-The-Art Hand Hygiene Program To Help Prevent The Spread And Transmission Of Infection

 SUNY Downstate is the first in New York City and the first SUNY Hospital to implement the BioVigil Hand Hygiene System

-Brooklyn, NY— SUNY Downstate Medical Center (Downstate) launched a novel initiative to improve hand hygiene with the new state-of-the art BioVigil system to increase compliance by Downstate staff on proper hand hygiene to prevent the spread and transmission of infections.
+Brooklyn, NY— SUNY Downstate Health Sciences University (Downstate) launched a novel initiative to improve hand hygiene with the new state-of-the art BioVigil system to increase compliance by Downstate staff on proper hand hygiene to prevent the spread and transmission of infections.
 According to the U.S. Centers for Disease Control and Prevention nearly two million patients annually contract healthcare-acquired infections (HAIs) in hospitals nationwide, and nearly 100,000 people die as a result.
 BioVigil provides an effective way of reducing the spread of HAIs by reminding our caregivers to clean their hands before and after caring for patients.

 BioVigil develops systems that improve the overall health and safety of hospital patients and staff by electronically monitoring hand hygiene.
 The patented technology drives point-of-care behavior modification and engages patients in a culture of safety.
 BioVigil makes it easy to hold healthcare professionals accountable for their hand hygiene, and to bring hospitals one step closer to fighting HAIs.
 The BioVigil badge tracks hand cleanliness in real-time, and with 97 percent sustained hand hygiene compliance.